theCyberLeech/Web-Scraper-Tools/README.md

 <h2>(1) Search by CVE:</h2>

-If you know the CVE ID that you want to search for, you can just type them in individually spaced.
+If you know the CVE ID that you want to search for, you can just type them in separating each CVE with one space.

-Example:
+<strong>Example</strong>:

 ![image](https://github.com/theCyberLeech/Web-Scraper-Tools/assets/102625690/7f713aae-3719-42ab-8e8e-b9d0bb072518)